-What most borrowers do not understand is that a person’s debt structure, marital status, tax filing decision, and employer are all factors in the finding the right answer.
+What most borrowers do not understand is that a person’s debt structure, marital status, tax filing decision, and employer are all factors in finding the right answer.
 Student loan repayment decisions can be complicated and confusing.

 Why is Student Debt happening?